stuartellis/stuartellis-site-hugo/content/articles/python-modern-practices.md

 The _os.scandir()_ function was added in version 3.5 of Python.

-## Use subprocess for Running External Commands
+## Run External Commands with subprocess

 The [subprocess](https://docs.python.org/3/library/subprocess.html) module provides a safe way to run external commands.
 Use _subprocess_ rather than shell backquoting or the functions in _os_, such as _spawn_, _popen2_ and _popen3_.
 The _subprocess.run()_ function in current versions of Python is sufficient for most cases.